koki0517/MyORIDURu/_posts/2019-05-09-study-eng-cho-3.md

 >I had a great time thinking back on school days.<br>
 >I had a hard time digesting that meal.<br>
 >I had a hard time finding your place.<br>
+>I have a hard time preparing for the presentation.<br>

 ***